The best things to do in York

 Share

 Known and adored for its rich culture, vibrant historical tapestry, natural beauty and the plethora of festivals and events on offer, York is one of Western Australia’s premium holiday destinations.

 Located 98km from the Perth CBD, the small town nestled on the Avon River is populated with just over 3,5000 people, and is WA’s oldest inland European settlement.
 It’s a 90-minute road trip from the sparkling city lights, near enough to go for a day, but charming enough to stay.
 As the story goes, the fertility of the land led to the town’s original establishment in 1829.
 From then, it became a place to grow cereal crops for the Swan River Settlement.

 These days, history lives within the walls of the significant sum of historic buildings that line the streets – which are also responsible for its Heritage Precinct listing.

-There’s no shortage of reasons why the destination is worthy of discovery, and no limit to the possibilities of experience.
-Whether you’re visiting during the wildflower season in spring, the York Festival in September or for various events sprinkled throughout the year, there’s a multitude of ways to tackle the country town and experience the very best it has to offer.
+And whether you’re visiting during the wildflower season in spring, the York Festival in September or for various events sprinkled throughout the year, there’s a multitude of ways to tackle the country town and experience the very best it has to offer.

 Here’s a handful to whittle away the hours on your next escapade.